Impossible Inference in Econometrics: Theory and Applications: Introduction

 In other applications, researchers assume a discontinuous change in unobserved characteristics of individuals at given points.
 This is the idea of bunching, widely exploited in economics.
 Bunching may occur because of a discontinuous change in incentives or a natural restriction on variables.
-For example, the distribution of individuals with respect to reported income may change discontinuously at points where income tax rates change, as in \cite{saez2010}; or, the distribution of mothers, conditional on number of cigarettes smoked, may change discontinuously at zero smoking. \cite {caetano2015} proposes an exogeneity test for smoking as a determinant of birth weight that relies on bunching as evidence of endogeneity.
-A crucial assumption is the \textit{ceteris paribus} effect that birth weight varies smoothly with smoking.
+For example, the distribution of reported income may display a non-zero probability at points where the income tax rates change, as noted by \cite{saez2010}; or, the distribution of average smoking per day has a non-zero mass at zero smoking.
+We show that the problem of testing for existence of bunching in a scalar variable suffers from type A impossibility for a.s. continuous tests but not for discontinuous tests.

+\cite{caetano2015} uses the conditional distribution of variables with bunching and proposes an exogeneity test without instrumental variables.
+The key insight is that bunching in the distribution of an outcome variable given a treatment variable constitutes evidence of endogeneity.
+For example, consider the problem of determining the effect of smoking on birth weight.
+A crucial assumption is that birth weight varies smoothly with smoking while controlling for all other factors.
 Under this assumption, bunching is equivalent to the observed average birth weight being discontinuous at zero smoking.
 The exogeneity test looks for such discontinuity as evidence of endogeneity.
 Our point is that models in which birth weight is highly sloped or even discontinuous based on smoking are indistinguishable from smooth models.
 Therefore, we find the exogeneity test has power limited by size.
-The current implementation of tests for the size of discontinuity leads to bounded confidence sets so it also fails to control size.
-This example, applying the two types of impossibility theorems, appears to be novel in the literature.
+The current implementation of tests for the size of discontinuity leads to bounded confidence sets, so it also fails to control size.

+In addition to these applications with discontinuities, we verify the existence of impossible inference in a macroeconometrics example where data are continuously distributed.
+We first show that the choice of the weak versus the strong distance connects to the work of Peter J. Huber on robust statistics and leads us to look at the closure of the set of covariance-stationary time-series processes wrt the LP metric.
+This closure contains error-duration models and Compound Poisson models.
+Our theory implies that it is impossible to robustly distinguish these models from covariance-stationary models, even with discontinuous tests.